vhawk19/Py_Primer/Learn to handle your file/Introduction.md

 Working with ﬁles is a lot like working with a notebook.<img src="https://media.giphy.com/media/MTjM7okzpQu88/giphy.gif"  width="180" height="110" float="left"/>

-To use a notebook, it has to be opened.
-When done, it has to be closed.
-While the notebook is open, it can either be read from or written to.
-In either case, the notebook holder knows where they are.
+To use a notebook :
+* It has to be opened.
+* When done, it has to be closed.
+* While the notebook is open, it can either be read from or written to.
+* In either case, the notebook holder knows where they are.
 They can read the whole notebook in its natural order or they can skip around.

 Similarly in python, a file operation takes place in the following order.
 1. Open a file